CTSteven/StockLiteBoard/README.md

 ### Purpose

 This is a practice project for learning development of web application in Python after finished some Deep Learning courses with Jupyter Notebook.
  I am interest in investment.
-Vincent's blog and GitHub project about using python to build investment tool to analyze and predict stock's reasonable price based on predicted future value off a good starting point.
+Vincent's blog and GitHub project about using python to build investment tool to analyze and predict stock's reasonable price based on predicted future value is a good starting point for practicd.
 I start to build 1st version , mainly refer to  Vincent's project.
 ( You can go to [Vincent Tatan's blog and GitHub project ](https://towardsdatascience.com/value-investing-dashboard-with-python-beautiful-soup-and-dash-python-43002f6a97ca) to get more information. )

 After 1st version , I migrate web framework , redesign  UI , improve performance, add technical analysis charts , try to make this tool more easy to use. ]